 To help you to get around this bustling city, we’ve put together some detailed information on the best ways to get around Mexico City:

 Getting around Mexico City by foot will only get you so far.
 It’s a huge city with over 350 neighbourhoods.

-Once you get to a neighbourhood or area that you want to explore it’s easy to walk around the city’s streets, but usually getting between these neighbourhoods is too far to walk.
+Once you get to a neighbourhood or area that you want to explore, it’s easy to walk around the city’s streets, but usually getting between these neighbourhoods is too far to walk.

 By Taxi (Uber)

 One of the first pieces of advice that you’ll be given when you arrive in Mexico City is not to use the local taxi service, stick to Uber.
-There have been a number of incidents with both tourists and locals when it comes to using the local taxis that it’s not worth taking the risk.
+There have been a number of incidents with both tourists and locals when it comes to using the local taxis so it’s not worth taking the risk.

 Uber is also super cheap in Mexico City, safer and just all-around more efficient as you can hail a taxi from your phone, from anywhere.

 One place to definitely use a taxi is when you arrive at either the bus station or the airport.
 The local taxis charge extortionate fees whereas an Uber from the bus station or airport to the Historic Centre costs around 50 MXN ($2.55) and 150 MXN ($7.50) respectively.